shmuelzon/home-assistant-floor-plan/README.md

 * Set each light in SW3D with the entity name of Home Assistant, i.e., `light.xxx`
+* Only light sources that are visible and have a power > 0% are considered
 * If you have multiple light sources that are controlled by the same switch, e.g., spot lights, give them all the same name
 * If lights from two different rooms do interact with each other, e.g., there's